cg-dv/tf-ecs-todo/README.md

 `terraform apply`

 ## Outputs:
-Application Load Balancer URL is the only output fo this configuration.
+Application Load Balancer URL is the only output for this configuration.

 (May have to remove 'S" from 'HTTPS' in URL - as SSL/TLS not configured for this configuration - additionally, ALB may return 503 error for a minute or two